The Beginnings of the Utah Baroque Ensemble

 - Utah.
 Performances in Utah have included the Cathedral of the Madeline, St. Mark’s Cathedral and the Assembly Hall in Salt Lake City.
 Also at St. Francis of Assisi Catholic Church in Orem and St. Mary’s Episcopal Church in Provo.

 - East Germany (Summer of 2018) The choir performed in cathedrals and churches where Johann Sebastian Bach worked as Kapellmeister as well as three LDS stake centers.
 The choir gave concerts and performed in church services at St. Thomas and St. Nikolai churches in Leipzig and in churches in Weimar, Freiburg, Dresden, and Meissen.

 The choir has performed for events such as Interchoir Festivals under conductors Mack Wilberg and Craig Jessop in 2001 and 2002, Habitat for Humanity in 2005, the Freedom Flag Ceremony in 2006 and the Orem festival for the past several summers.

 For each concert the choir has performed a main piece by Bach (see attached for complete list) and other sacred and spiritual pieces.
 UBE has also performed some original works by David Sargent.

-Each Christmas the choir has the tradition of singing Christmas carols at the Orem City Library the first Monday in December.
+Each Christmas the choir has the tradition of singing Christmas carols at the Orem City Library at the beginning of December.
 This has become quite a popular event and includes two performances and a sing-a-long with the audience.